Box room ideas – 13 ways to maximise the limited space and make the most of every inch

 ‘My top tip for planning built-in furniture is to think about what you need to achieve – for example, a room which also needs to store clothes and shoes may require a different approach to a space that requires to work as a home office or storage room.’

-7. Create a work from home space
+10. Create a WFH space

 Turning a box room into a small home office is a clever way to make the most of the limited space.
 Start by selecting a compact, functional desk that fits well in the room without overwhelming it.
 Consider vertical storage solutions like shelves and wall-mounted organisers to keep the workspace tidy and get extra power sockets installed, if necessary.